system-zero/system-zero/data/docs/zs.md

         $name=$(ls / | grep usr)
         $name=${var}/${another_var}

+      $(command)
+      Command substitution allows the output of a command to be substituted in place of the command name itself.
+This is valid:

+        $(cp --help)

   Selection Menu:
     This is a simple UI that displays one item per line and it is performed when
     there are more than one item in the completion list.